MahmoudSaber23/Bank-Management-System-OOP/README.md

 The `Screens` directory contains the console interface.

-The screens are separated by responsibility into:
+The screens are organized by responsibility:

 * `BankClient`
 * `Currency`
 * `Transactions`
 * `UserScreen`

-This keeps the user interface organized instead of placing all screens in a single directory.
+This separation keeps the interface organized and makes the project easier to maintain and extend.

 ## Files